MrsicMarko/CleanCode/README.md

 This project is a Java application built using Maven that allows you to crawl a specified URL within a given domain up to a defined depth.
 This README provides instructions on how to build, run, and test the crawler using IntelliJ IDEA.

+Build the Application
+To build the application you need to:

+-> Clone the GitHub repository
+-> Open IntelliJ and import the project

 Running the Application
 To run the application from within IntelliJ: